 Aspire 2 Inspire presents films of NASA women working on cool projects in the STEM fields.

-Binary Girl - “where girls and technology click.”
+Binary Girl is “where girls and technology click.”

 Black Girls Code introduces computer coding lessons to young girls from underrepresented communities in programming languages such as Scratch or Ruby on Rails.
 BlackGirlsCode has set out to prove to the world that girls of every color have the skills to become the programmers of tomorrow.